bilalamjad-devops/aws-documentation/rds/labs/lab2/README.md

 Step 2: Look at the Databases

-List all available databases to find the one your Python app created (school_db):
+List all available databases to find the one your Python app created (my_db):

 ```mysql